Life after the #CIBSEYEA Awards? Graduate of the Year Award 2018 Finalist Hannah Müller-Jones: 6 months on

 The CIBSE Young Engineers Awards recognise and reward the innovative thinking, hard work and skills of graduate engineers, whilst also showcasing employers who are truly committed to developing and encouraging young talent.
 The awards are open to both CIBSE members and non-members alike.

 CIBSE ASHRAE Graduate of the Year Award

 These critical to the future of the sector Awards, delivered in partnership with CIBSE Patrons are possible thanks to our dedicated sponsors and partners.
-We would like to thank Baxi Heating, Kingspan and Swegon for returning to sponsor the Awards and CIBSE ASHRAE Group and the Institution of Mechanical Engineers for their ongoing support.
+We would like to thank Baxi Heating, Kingspan.
+Swegon and Tamlite Lighting for sponsoring the Awards, and CIBSE ASHRAE Group and the Institution of Mechanical Engineers for their ongoing support.